moj-analytical-services/splink/README.md

 ## Support

 Please post on the [discussion forums](https://github.com/moj-analytical-services/splink/discussions) if you have any questions.
-If you think you have found a bug, pleaase raise an [issue](https://github.com/moj-analytical-services/splink/issues).
+If you think you have found a bug, please raise an [issue](https://github.com/moj-analytical-services/splink/issues).

 ## Awards